blobfile/blobfile/README.md

 * `configure` - set global configuration options for blobfile
     * `log_callback`: a log callback function `log(msg: string)` to use instead of printing to stdout
     * `connection_pool_max_size`: the max size for each per-host connection pool

+## Authentication

+### Google Cloud Storage

+The following methods will be tried in order:

+1) Check the environment variable `GOOGLE_APPLICATION_CREDENTIALS` for a path to service account credentials in JSON format.
+2) Check for "application default credentials".
+To setup application default credentials, run `gcloud auth application-default login`.
+3) Check for a GCE metadata server (if running on GCE) and get credentials from that service.

+### Azure Storage

+The following methods will be tried in order:

+1) Check the environment variable `AZURE_STORAGE_ACCOUNT_KEY` for an azure storage account key (these are per-storage account shared keys described in https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage)
+2) Check the environment variable `AZURE_APPLICATION_CREDENTIALS` which should point to JSON credentials for a service principal output by the command `az ad sp create-for-rbac --name <name>`
+3) Check the environment variables `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID` corresponding to a service principal described in the previous step but without the JSON file.
+4) Use credentials from the `az` command line tool if they can be found.

 ## Paths